Pneumococcal Vaccine

 Infants and children

-• Infants aged 7–11 months: If PCV is initiated at age 7 to 11 months, three doses (either PCV13 or PCV15) are advised.
-The first two doses should be administered with an interval of ≥4 weeks between doses.
-The third dose should be given at 12–15 months; an interval of ≥8 weeks between the second and third doses is advised.
+• Infants aged 7–11 months: If PCV is initiated at age 7 to 11 months, 3 doses (either PCV13 or PCV15) are advised.
+The first 2 doses should be administered with an interval of ≥ 4 weeks between doses.
+The third dose should be given at 12–15 months; an interval of ≥ 8 weeks between the second and third doses is advised.

-• Children aged 12–23 months: If PCV is initiated at 12 to 23 months of age, two doses (either PCV13 or PCV15) are suggested, and an interval of ≥8 weeks between doses is advised.
+• Children aged 12–23 months: If PCV is initiated at age 12 months to 23 months, 2 doses (either PCV13 or PCV15) are suggested, and an interval of ≥ 8 weeks between doses is advised.

 • Children aged 24–71 months: Unvaccinated and healthy children aged 24 to 59 months be administered a single dose of PCV (PCV13 /PCV15).
-Unvaccinated children (24 to 71 months) with any risk condition should receive two doses of PCV (PCV13 or PCV15), and an interval of ≥8 weeks between two doses is recommended.
+Unvaccinated children (24 to 71 months) with any risk condition should receive 2 doses of PCV (PCV13 or PCV15), and an interval of ≥ 8 weeks between 2 doses is recommended.

 • Children and adolescents aged 6–18 years with CSF leak, immunocompromising condition, or cochlear implant: If a dose of PCV13/PCV15 has not been given earlier, a single dose of PCV13 or PCV15 is advised, regardless of previously received PPSV23 or PCV7.